emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. * Does it have movies, shows and anime?
 1. * Does it have watch lists, history or continue watching?
 Can you login to sync lists across devices?
 1. * Any discovery tools like recommendations based on watched content, collections, sorting, AI, etc?
-1. * Are new tab popups on the site non-existent, slightly irritating, or almost constant?
+1. * Are new tab/window popups on the site non-existent, slightly irritating, or almost constant?
 1. * How is the sites mobile optimization?
 Does it look good and work well?
 1. * Does the site embed content using a custom player, or does it use default API players?